Remembering to smile with our eyes…

 In this insightful blog, Nurse Elli talks about how our care team has been coping during Covid-19…

 Naomi House is our sanctuary, our refuge.
 When we feel like we’re sinking, Naomi House keeps us afloat.
-The last few months have been sheer hell without them.

 Naomi House & Jacksplace have been busy during the Covid-19 Pandemic.
 We took in adult patients from local hospitals to support the NHS through the Coronavirus peak.
 We provided remote play, sibling support, counselling and social work services to hundreds of local families.
 And, of course, we provided end of life and post bereavement care to families at the most difficult of moments.
 All the while our fundraising effectively stopped.